Love, care and a little bit of magic. Right? While we do reckon that’s true, you’re probably wanting something a little more practical.

 Yeast is the third really important ingredient.
 Yeast is a fungal microorganism – a living being that’s used in the fermentation stage – converting carbohydrates (sugars) into alcohol.

-All beers are either lager or ale, and the difference lies in the yeast, and the temperature they’re fermented at.
+All beers are either lager or ale.
+The difference lies in the yeast and the temperature they’re fermented at.
 Lager usually makes use of ‘Saccharomyces pastorianus’, a bottom-fermenting (colder temperature) yeast.
 Ale normally uses ‘Saccharomyces cerevisiae‘ (sometimes called Brewer’s Yeast) and is top-fermenting (done at warmer temperatures).

 Water is our final ingredient.
 Not too surprising, really – without it, beer wouldn’t be much of a drink.
 Beer is around 90% water, which is why it’s so refreshing on a hot day (and why pubs have bathrooms, of course).
 There’s not much else to say about water in beer, other than it obviously needs to be really high-quality.
 Top brewers will concern themselves with the sourcing of their water, because the mineral content within will affect the final taste.
 Running it straight from the tap probably won’t make for the world’s best beer.